Nat101/Tutorial-Notes/README.md

  2. Name and describe repository
  3. Choose whether to make your project public or private
  4. Check the box: <Initialize this repository with a README>

+ # Cloning repository and working on home computer
+  1.